ismanf/golang-design-patterns/README.md

 ### State
 Allow an object alter its behavior when its internal state changes.
 The object will appear on change its class

+### Visitor
+Represent an operation to be performed on the elements of an object structure.Visitor lets you define new operation without changing the classes of the elements of which operates

+### Mediator
+Define an object that encapsulates how a set of objects interact.Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently

 ## Concurrency patterns
 Pattenrs for concurrent work and parallel execution in Go.